CISecurity/ArtifactExpressions/artifacts/independent/independent.sql57_v1.rst

 settings in a database as opposed to a file.
 This test has been designed to enable those settings to be tested.
 It extends the standard TestType as defined in the oval-definitions-schema and one should refer to the TestType description for more information.
-The required object element references a wmi_object and the optional state element specifies the metadata to check.
+The object element references a wmi_object and The state element specifies the metadata to check.

 Technical Details